unum-cloud/usearch/README.md

 assert_eq!(results.count, 2);
 ```

-Being a systems-programming language, Rust has better control over memory management and concurrency, but lacks function overloading.
+Being a systems-programming language, Rust has better control over memory management and concurrency but lacks function overloading.
-Aside from the `add` and `search`, USearch Rust binding also provides `add_in_thread` and `search_in_thread` which let users identify the calling thread to use underlying temporary memory more efficiently.
+Aside from the `add` and `search`, USearch Rust binding also provides `add_in_thread` and `search_in_thread`, which let users identify the calling thread to use underlying temporary memory more efficiently.

 #### Serialization